AxiansITSecurity/Restsh/README.F5.md

 ## Authentication

-You can use basic authentication with username and password for authentication, if the user is a local one, else you must use the token based authentication.
+You can use basic authentication with username and password for authentication or token based authentication.

 restsh asks for username and password.
 If you want to integrate restsh in a pipeline script you can simply set the environment variables `RESTSH_USER` and `RESTSH_PASS`.